 Today, if you want to sell direct to consumers, you need to create a smooth online user experience that instills feelings of trust in your products and services.
 For industrial distributors, this means designing their website to include a comprehensive, digital product catalog.
 Engineers and sourcing professionals expect the websites they do business with to provide the same experience as personal shopping websites like Amazon or Target.Read More »

 When it comes to industrial marketing, first impressions are incredibly important.
 You need to instantly build trust and credibility with potential customers, lest they take their business elsewhere.
 That's why updating and maintaining your manufacturing website is so critical — it's often the first point of interaction buyers have with your company.Read More »

-If you're a custom manufacturer, these statements might sound pretty familiar:
+If you're an OEM, industrial distributor, or custom manufacturer, these statements might sound pretty familiar:

 - "A new website won't help me get new business because my current website doesn't, either."

 It's understandable — it's not easy doing what you do.
 But if you want to start bringing in more new customers, you may want to rethink your approach.
 That's because more of your buyers and competitors are doing business digitally.
 Supplementing your traditional growth methods with an updated website, online presence, and inbound marketing strategy helps out when cold calls and word-of-mouth fall short.Read More »